rysh/blog/content/post/the-origami-architecture/index.md

 ### Conclusion

 I named The Origami Architecture from the idea of viewing a program as a three-dimensional graph structure and fold it.
 I believe that this method has the potential to be used by many people because it can create a significant effect with small rules, is not dependent on a language or framework, and can be used in parts.
 I will be pleased if this blog post has helped someone, even in part.
 Please feel free to give me feedback if you feel any way about it.

+[^a]: I dare to use IoC Container and DI Container differently in this post because constructor injection is a kind of Dependency Injection but not Inversion of Control.